tyleretters/nor.the-rn.info/_pages/music.md

 <div class="col-md-3" markdown="1">
 #shadow_fi: a self-defined genre and rough approximation of ambient post-rock blended with drone and lo-fi.
 2017 brought The Arcadian Nights trilogy, 2015 The Phantom Time Trilogy, and 2013 The #shadow_fi Trilogy.

+<a href="https://northerninformation.bandcamp.com" class="block-link">Listen to "the northern information movement"</a>
 </div>

 <div class="col-md-9">